-In the month long battle for Manial over 1,000 American soldiers died, more than 16,000 of the 17,000 Japanese military personnel died and at least 100,000 Filipino civilians were killed, with some estimates suggesting up to 200,000 may have died.
-Of these civilians many were killed by the U.S. artillery fire, while tens of thousands were massacred by the Japanese, bayoneted or burned alive, often after being raped and tortured.
+In the month long battle for Manila over 1,000 American soldiers died, more than 16,000 of the 17,000 Japanese military personnel died and at least 100,000 Filipino civilians were killed with some estimates suggesting up to 200,000 may have died.
+Of these civilians many were killed by the U.S. artillery fire while tens of thousands were massacred by the Japanese, bayoneted or burned alive often after being raped and tortured.
 The commander of Japanese forces in the Philippines, General Tomoyuki Yamashita, was later tried for war crimes and executed.

 Back in the 1980’s I knew a veteran of WWII who had served with the RAF.
-Towards the end of the war his unit had been deployed to Singapore and was there when British prisoners of war liberated from Japanese prisoner of war camps began their journey home.
-He never told me what they told him, but to the day he died Jimmy refused to have anything Japanese in his house.
-He had no issue buying German made products, yet it seemed the brutality of the Japanese military was of a different order.
+Towards the end of the war his unit had been deployed to Singapore and was there when British servicemen liberated from Japanese prisoner of war camps began their journey home.
+He never told me what they said but to the day he died Jimmy refused to have anything Japanese in his house.
+He had no issue buying German made products yet it seemed the brutality of the Japanese military was of a different order.

 Despite all that the Philippines and Manila suffered during the war I could detect no animosity towards Japanese people among the Filipinos I met.
 I think this is remarkable but this generosity of spirit seems to be a national trait.
-Coming from Northern Ireland, where we clutch our animosities tightly through generations, this is particular noticeable.
-Yes, Manila can be a violent place, and some of the conflicts in the country have been, and are, brutal, yet there is an openness, a willingness to accept and welcome former enemies that is quite remarkable.
+Coming from Northern Ireland where we clutch our animosities tightly through generations this is particular noticeable.
+Yes Manila can be a violent place and some of the conflicts in the country have been and are brutal, but there is an openness and a willingness to accept and welcome former enemies that is quite remarkable.